renesugar/k_elda_archive/docs/_CloudProviders.md

 2. Create a new token [here](https://cloud.digitalocean.com/settings/api/tokens).
    The token must have both read and write permissions.

-3. Run `kelda init` on the machine that will be running the Kelda daemon, and pass it your token.
+3. Run `kelda configure-provider` on the machine that will be running the Kelda daemon, and pass it your token.
 The token will be placed in `~/.digitalocean/key`.

 ### Floating IPs